denizyennerr/Brazilian_E-commerce_Analysis/README.md

 ## Recommendations
--On top of the RFM analysis, a customer lifetime value can be calculated to assess the long-term profitability of different customer segments.
+- On top of the RFM analysis, a customer lifetime value can be calculated to assess the long-term profitability of different customer segments.
 Therefore, marketers can better understand which customer segments contribute the most to revenue and prioritize marketing efforts to the target market accordingly.

 ### Limitations
 - The e-commerce landscape in Brazil is constantly evolving, influenced by factors such as technology advancements, regulatory changes, and competitive pressures.
 Historical data may not fully capture these dynamic shifts.